wiaderny/wiaderny.github.com/curriculum-vitae/index.md

 Anticipate completion of M.Sc. in Banking and Financial Management in 2015.

 __Martin-Luther-University, Halle-Wittenberg__<span class="duration">2010 to 2013</span>
-B.Sc. in Economics; partially earned through the thesis "An empirical analysis of the determinants of tax morale" advised by Prof. Dr. Heinz P. Galler
+B.Sc. in Economics; Thesis title: "An empirical analysis of the determinants of tax morale"; Advisor: Prof. Dr. Heinz P. Galler

 __Justus-von-Liebig Gymnasium, Göppingen__<span class="duration">2005 to 2010</span>
 A-level in English, Ethics, Mathematics and Chemistry & Dietetics.